-To date, Dots & Dashes has been played by over 150 individual regional stakeholders.
-Through extensive and aggressive outreach, we were able to attract representatives from each county, including individuals who had never before participated in a DVRPC outreach initiative.
-Through the results obtained to date, Dots & Dashes has fulfilled its principal mission for DVRPC - its aggregated results have helped to prioritize specific transit projects and investment priorities for DVRPC's 2035 long-range plan, an associated Long-Range Vision for Transit, and other transit planning activities.
-Dots & Dashes has also become a resource for local planning education - sessions were held for planning students at three local universities (Temple University, West Chester University, and the University of Pennsylvania).
+To date, Dots & Dashes has been played by more than 150 individual regional stakeholders.
+Through extensive and aggressive outreach, DVRPC has been able to attract representatives from each county, including individuals who had never before participated in a DVRPC outreach initiative.
+Through the results obtained to date, Dots & Dashes has fulfilled its principal mission for DVRPC-its aggregated results have helped to prioritize specific transit projects and investment priorities for DVRPC's 2035 long-range plan, an associated Long-Range Vision for Transit, and other transit planning activities.
+Dots & Dashes has also become a resource for local planning education-sessions were held for planning students at three local universities (Temple University, West Chester University, and the University of Pennsylvania).

-Additionally, participants in our central public event and one subsequent event were asked to complete surveys about their impressions of the experience.
-In total, sixty-eight completed surveys were collected.
-These surveys asked two specific questions: whether respondents felt that they gained a better understanding of transit planning, and whether they gained a better understanding project negotiation and regional considerations.
-On both questions, nearly 90% of respondents answered in the affirmative.
+Additionally, participants in DVRPC's central public event and one subsequent event were asked to complete surveys about their impressions of the experience.
+In total, 68 completed surveys were collected.
+These surveys asked two specific questions: whether respondents felt that they gained a